Navoei/CustomDiscs/readme.md

 # The distance from which music discs can be heard in blocks.
 music-disc-distance: 16

+# The max distance from which music discs can be heard in blocks.
+music-disc-max-distance: 256

 # The master volume of music discs from 0-1.
 (You can set values like 0.5 for 50% volume).
 music-disc-volume: 1